 A stone pillar (a sort of modern wayside cross) was erected next to the cairn.
 It has a slight, falling figure on it to depict Ellen.
 This has now become subject of folklore itself, with people saying it is ancient waymarker depicting Mary and the baby Jesus (although where Mary is supposed to be is anyone’s guess – perhaps they think she’s been removed.)
 So the myths continue…

-In 2015 the Unite union helped raise money for the booklet written by John Simpson and Helmshore Heritage Society to be republished.
-They have also put it online as a free resource for everyone to read.
-This was part of their Rebel Road project and you can read more about why they did this on their page here (scroll down to the Ellen Strange section on it).
-The page also contains the link for the free booklet, which tells the story of the investigation, the folklore, the poetry and the history in great depth as well as providing maps and photographs of the area.
-We’ve used the booklet extensively in writing this blog post.
-Do have a read of the original because there is so much more in it than we can relate here.
+In 2015 the Unite union helped raise money for the booklet written by John Simpson and Helmshore Heritage Society to be republished and put it online as a free resource for everyone to read.
+This was part of their Rebel Road project and you can read more about this project on journalist Mark Write’s page here.
+To download the booklet which tells the story of the investigation, the folklore, the poetry and the history in great depth as well as providing maps and photographs of the area, see here.
+We’ve used the booklet extensively in writing this page.
+Do have a read of the original because there is so much more in it than we can relate in this account.

 There is a tradition of adding a stone to the cairn as you go past, so that the story and a physical remembrance continues down the years.